glitchwrks/r6501q_romfs/README.md

 ### Updating ROMFS

+There are two different updaters available. `updater/updater_conf2.hex` contains RSC-FORTH configuration 2 and will work on an R65X1Q SBC without a Glitchbus 32K memory expansion board. `updater/updater_conf3.hex` contains RSC-FORTH configuration 3 and requires a Glitchbus 32K memory expansion board.

-Load the file `updater/updater.hex` using the eWoz ROM monitor -- this will take two to three minutes at 4800 bps.
+Load the desired updater hex file using the eWoz ROM monitor -- this will take two to three minutes at 4800 bps.
 Once the hex load has finished with a success message, execute the loader by typing:

 `200R`